scala-ide/docs/user/advancedsetup.rst

 Monitoring what is happening is the best option to keep a healthy system:

-* to monitor CPU and swap, use your native system monitor (some of the other system monitors are big resource users themseflves).
+* to monitor CPU and swap, use your native system monitor (some of the other system monitors are big resource users themselves).
 * to monitor Garbage Collector activity, use *visualvm* on the eclipse instance.
 It is a profiling tool provided with jdk 1.6.x.
 It is possible also to get a feel of the memory usage with `the heap status bar <Optional Preferences>`_ in Eclipse.

 Depending of the problem, the memory allocated to the JVM can be increased, or some of the other application closed (like the web browser, or some flash application, ...).